African safari Pictures

 You will need to be quick on the trigger to get decent pictures of these birds because their hosts normally move off when you get closer with your safari vehicle.

-Your best bet is often a herd of impala because they are used to vehicles and not so skittish.
 Once you have isolated the animal on which the bird is feeding you will still need to be quick because it can fly away at any moment to another animal further away.